howaboutwe/experimental/README.markdown

-Experiments *can* be defined in `config/experimental.yml` Running the rake task `rake experimental:sync` will load those experiments under 'in_code' into the database and set removed_at timestamp for those under 'removed'
+Experiments *can* be defined in `config/experimental.yml` Running the rake task `rake experimental:sync` will load those experiments under 'experiments' into the database and set the removed_at timestamp for those under 'removed'

 You will likely want to automate the running of `rake